| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 17:28-29 "Lot" Lot's life in Sodom is described in Gen. 12:5,13-14,19.

-17:30 "It will be just the same on the day that the Son of Man is revealed" This context asserts several things about the Second Coming:
+17:30 "It will be just the same on the day that the Son of Man is revealed" This context asserts several things about this coming of divine judgment on Jerusalem by the Roman army:

 This same truth is described in Matt.
 16:27; 24:29-44; 1 Cor.
 1:7; 1 Thess.
 4:12-18; 2 Thess.
 1:7; 1 Pet.
 1:7; and Rev. 11:15-19; 19:1-21.